 It is helpful to create risk meters with queries that represent the different priority levels to ensure you have the right meta data in Kenna.

 Changing and maintaining the Priority Values

-Using the risk meters you can manually monitor the priority of the assets and make adjustments as new asset come into Kenna with the default Priority of 10.
+Using the risk meters you can manually monitor the priority of the assets and make adjustments as new assets come into Kenna with the default Priority of 10.

 Example query: -os:"*Windows*" AND -tag:("Production" OR "DMZ*" OR "PCI" OR "NPPI") AND -priority:7

-This would show all the asset that meet the criteria to have a Priority of 7 (based on the methodology) but are currently set at some other value (notice the -priority:7 in the query).
-To reset the priority select all the assets (click the link to get more than just the first page) then click priority and select the desired value (7 in this example).
+This would show all the assets that meet the criteria to have a Priority of 7 (based on the methodology) but are currently set at some other value (notice the -priority:7 in the query).
+To reset the priority select all the assets (click the link to get more than just the first page), then click priority and select the desired value (7 in this example).